Skip to content

 Making of The Father of The Bride Poster

-Peyton Pugmire, the evil mind behind last year’s “And Then There Were None” at the Footlight Club, approaches me about his current venture at Divine Stage Works: Father of the Bride.
+Peyton Pugmire, the evil mind behind last year’s brilliant production of “And Then There Were None” at the Footlight Club, approaches me about his current venture at Divine Stage Works: Father of the Bride.

 “We are putting together a little show.
 I need a poster that will inspire my cast, keep me on point for my concept and put butts in the seats.
 Are you interested?”